rstellma/incus/SYSTEM_SPEC_en.md

 - GUI components are pure orchestration clients
 - Classification is derived exclusively from profiles (no external labeling)

+The system must not possess any implicit state.
+All information required for reproduction must be explicitly contained within the system itself or in the exported specification.
+Manual rework, special cases, and undocumented assumptions are considered architectural flaws.

 [↑ Back to Table of Contents](#table-of-contents)

 ---